ldevivo33/busyness-buster/README.md

 Built in services to sync events from Google Calendar, and to call chat-gpt api for AI analysis.

-Run with uvicorn main:app, python app,py to open GUI.
+Run auto by clicking the 'run_bb.bat' file, or manually with uvicorn main:app, python app,py to open GUI.

 COMING SOON:
 1. Previous day, next week syncing (Currently only next day)